kyhau/aws-cf-templates/templates/CloudFront-S3/README.md

    Note that an Origin Access Identity [cannot be created with CloudFormation](
      https://stackoverflow.com/questions/20632828/aws-cloud-formation-script-to-create-s3-bucket-and-distribution).

-1. Use CloudFormation template `CloudFront-S3-WebDistribution-xxx.template`
+1. Use CloudFormation template `CloudFront-S3-WebDistribution-xxx.template` to

     1. Create S3 bucket with Static Website, Versioning and Logging enabled.
     1. Create Bucket Policy for PublicRead access (if using Custom Origins approach).